The Miraculous

 The Miraculous is the third studio album by Swedish musician Anna von Hausswolff.
 It was released on 13 November 2015 by her own label Pomperipossa Records.
-As in her previous album Ceremony (2013), The Miraculous contains a pipe organ, which was recorded at the Acusticum concert hall in the Swedish city of Piteå.
+As in her previous album Ceremony (2012), The Miraculous contains a pipe organ, which was recorded at the Studio Acusticum concert hall in the Swedish city of Piteå.
 When writing the album, Von Hausswolff took inspiration from a place where her family used to tell her stories as a child, and the book Källan by Swedish writer Walter Ljungquist.

 The Miraculous marks a departure from the gothic pop-led music of the singer's previous works, exploring genres like folk metal, post-rock, and neoclassical music.
 Music critics praised the album, and it debuted at number eight in Sweden.
 The Miraculous was supported by three singles, all of which but the third one received a music video: "Come Wander With Me / Deliverance", "Evocation", and "An Oath".